cloudevents/spec/spec.md

 CloudEvents attribute names MUST consist of lower-case letter ('a' to 'z') or digits ('0' to '9') from the ASCII character set, and MUST begin with a lower-case letter.
-Attribute names SHOULD be descriptive and terse, and SHOULD not exceed 20 characters in length.
+Attribute names SHOULD be descriptive and terse, and SHOULD NOT exceed 20 characters in length.

 ### Terminology